The God of the Living

 God is the God of the living, in the sense that He has power over the grave and over death.The rightouss are not in heaven now.
 They will be raised at the day of Resurrection at the end of time.
-Mark 12:26, 27 reads like this: “And as touching the dead, that they rise; have ye not read in the book of Moses, how in the bush God spake unto him, saying, I am the God of Abraham, and the God of Isaac, and the God of Jacob?
+Mark 12:26, 27 says: “And as touching the dead, that they rise; have ye not read in the book of Moses, how in the bush God spake unto him, saying, I am the God of Abraham, and the God of Isaac, and the God of Jacob?
 He is not the God of the dead, but the God of the living: ye therefore do greatly err.”
 Here, Jesus was speaking about the resurrection when He spoke about God being the God of the living.
 He gave no indication at all that Abraham, Isaac and Jacob were living in heaven now.

 Obviously, no one can be punished or rewarded until after the judgment takes place.
 Even an earthly judge would be considered very wicked to send a man to his punishment before having his trial and hearing the judgment.
-In 2 Peter 2:9 we read: “The Lord knoweth how to deliver the godly out of temptations, and to reserve the unjust unto the day of judgment.”
+In 2 Peter 2:9 we read: “the Lord knows how to deliver the godly out of temptations and to reserve the unjust under punishment for the day of judgment.”

 In His service,